-Still, because the trail continues, you may find yourself wondering, Is this the one?
-Or do I need to keep going?
-Hint: If you continue up the hill to a trio of trees at the top, you’ve gone too far.
-Nonetheless, that trio of trees should be your end point because of its brilliant vantage of the Mayacama Mountain Range and rolling Sonoma County.
-Return the way you came, and as you pass by Grandmother assure her you’ll be back soon!
-Give her a hug.
+Continue up the hill to a trio of trees at the top, which we recommend as your end point because of its brilliant vantage of the Mayacama Mountain Range and rolling Sonoma County.
+It’s perfect for a lunch break.
+Return the way you came, and as you pass by Grandmother assure her you’ll be back soon.
+She already misses you.

 The trailhead parking lot is at the north entrance of Hood Mountain Regional Park, in Santa Rosa (map).
 From the parking lot, follow Hood Mountain Trail until the McCormick Ranch/Sugarloaf Ridge sign.
 From here, go left, onto Sugarloaf’s Quercus Trail.
 Follow it about 1.5 miles and go left on Headwaters Trail to the Grandmother Oak Trail, which takes you right past the Grandmother Tree (it’s the big one!) and up to a sweeping vista point just beyond it (you’ll see three trees on the ridge).
 Hood Mountain Regional Park is dog-friendly, but no dogs in Sugarloaf Ridge State Park.

 Sign up for our weekly email and stay up to date on where to explore in California.* No spam, that’s a funky food!